-She is an Editor of The Accounting Review and the incoming Senior Editor.
+She is Senior Editor of The Accounting Review and has previously served as an Editor.
 She has been the Accounting Department Editor of Management Science and Co-editor of the Journal of Financial Reporting, and served on the Editorial Boards of several other academic journals.
-Professor Barth is a recipient of the GSB’s MBA Distinguished Teaching Award, PhD Faculty Distinguished Service Award, and Robert J. Davis Award for a lifetime of service as a GSB faculty member.
+Professor Barth is a recipient of the GSB’s MBA Distinguished Teaching Award, MSx Teaching Excellence Award, PhD Faculty Distinguished Service Award, and Robert J. Davis Award for a lifetime of service as a GSB faculty member.
 She served as a Senior Associate Dean for Academic Affairs at the GSB from 2002 until 2009.

 Professor Barth was President of the AAA in 2013-2014 and has served as its Vice President and as Chair of several AAA committees.
 She also has served as Vice President of the International Association for Accounting Education and Research.
-Professor Barth is a recipient of the Lifetime Achievement Award of the AAA’s Financial Accounting and Reporting Section, the Outstanding International Accounting Educator Award of the AAA’s International Section, and is an Honorary Professorial Fellow at the University of Melbourne, Australia and was an Extraordinary Professor at the University of Pretoria, South Africa.
-She chairs the External Audit Committee of the International Monetary Fund.
+Professor Barth is a recipient of the AAA’s Outstanding Educators Award, the Lifetime Achievement Award of the AAA’s Financial Accounting and Reporting Section, the Outstanding International Accounting Educator Award of the AAA’s International Section, and is an Honorary Professorial Fellow at the University of Melbourne, Australia and was an Extraordinary Professor at the University of Pretoria, South Africa.
+She served on the External Audit Committee of the International Monetary Fund, including as its chair.
 Professor Barth holds an AB from Cornell University, an MBA from Boston University, a PhD from Stanford University, and DSc(HC)s from Lancaster University and London Business School.